godfat/rest-graph/doc/heroku-facebook.md

       sudo apt-get install git

 * Install database.
-You may pick anything Rails support, but since Heroku uses PostgreSQL, we recommend to use the same software.
+You may pick anything Rails supports, but since Heroku uses PostgreSQL, we recommend to use the same database.

       sudo apt-get install postgresql libpq-dev
       sudo /etc/init.d/postgresql restart